BISPL-JYH/Ultrasound_TMI/README.md

 NOTE
 ========
--- Total file size was higher than 100 MB.
-So the data is divided into 6 segments of 100 MB or less.
+-- Total file size was higher than 25 MB.
+So the data is divided into 52 segments of size 10 MB.
 Please use 7-zip (https://www.7-zip.org/) file extactor to extact complete code with training and test data.